cfoxy17/SpliceSoundOrganizer/README.md

 To configure it, all you have to do is:
--save these two files to your Splice folder in "Documents" (or wherever your splice sounds save to) -**edit the paths in bold** below so the program is looking at the right paths
+-save these two files to your Splice folder in "Documents" (or wherever your splice sounds save to) -**edit the paths in bold** below so the program is looking at the right paths -Run the program by double-clicking on MoveFiles.bat

-To use it:
--double-click on MoveFiles.bat to run program

 *(file: MoveFiles.bat)*

 @echo off

 cd **C:\Users\Collin\Documents\Splice**

 python -c "import MoveFiles;x=MoveFiles.create_folder();MoveFiles.move_to_root_folder(x,'**C:\\Users\\Collin\\Documents\\Splice\\Samples'**);MoveFiles.organize_files(x);MoveFiles.move_to_FL('**C:\\Program Files (x86)\\Image-Line\\FL Studio 10\\Data\Patches**',x)"

 pause